3DCdsc/Cloud_2021/Connecting.md

 # Connecting to your instance

-### :exclamation: We will only cover connecting to GCE using PuTTY
+### ❗ We will only cover connecting to GCE using PuTTY

 #### Why use PuTTY and private keys and all that?